giudicelli/symfony-distributed-architecture/README.md

 - --max-running-time will gracefully stop all slave processes after a certain duration.
 It's usually a good idea to use this as Symfony commands tend to use more and more memory over time.
 A duration of 3600 seconds is in most case a good value.
 Default is 0, meaning the master will only exit once all the slaves a exited.
 - --max-process-timeout Set the maximum number of times a process can timeout before it is considered dead and removed.
 Default is 3.
 - --timeout Set the timeout for the master.
 Default is 300.
+- --service Run as detached service, even when all processes will have exited, "distributed_architecture:run-master" will not exit.
+You can install [symfony-distributed-architecture-admin](https://github.com/giudicelli/symfony-distributed-architecture-admin) to control "distributed_architecture:run-master".
+- --user When --service is activated, run as this user.
+Ignored if not root.
+- --group When --service is activated, run as this group.
+Ignored if not root.
+- --log When --service is activated, specify in which file to log.
+- --pid When --service is activated, specify in which file to store the PID of the service.

 ### Configuration